vladkol/crm-data-agent/README.md

 🚀 **Blog post**: [Forget vibe coding, vibe Business Intelligence is here!](https://medium.com/@vladkol_eqwu/business-intelligence-in-ai-era-how-agents-and-gemini-unlock-your-data-ce158081c678)

-The agent is built with [Google Agent Development Kit](https://google.github.io/adk-docs/).
+The agent is built with [Agent Development Kit](https://google.github.io/adk-docs/).

 * The agent interprets questions about state of the business how it's reflected in CRM rather than directly referring to Salesforce data entities.
 * It generates SQL query to gather data necessary for answering the question